 - Do not allow the cylinders to strike each other with force.

 - Never place cylinders on their sides as rollers to move equipment.

 - Do not lay acetylene cylinders on their sides.
 If an acetylene tank has accidentally been left on its side, set it upright for at least one hour before it is used.

 - Do not try to refill a cylinder or mix gases in a cylinder.

-Before attaching the regulator, "crack" a secured cylinder by opening the valve slightly then closing it immediately to blow out dust or dirt from the valve outlet.
+Before attaching the regulator, wipe clean the valve outlet with a clean cloth free of oil and lint and "crack" a secured cylinder by opening the valve slightly then closing it immediately to blow out dust or dirt from the valve outlet.
 Use two hands on the valve and stand at the side of the valve - never stand directly in front of or behind the valve outlet.

-Do not crack fuel gases near ignition sources.
+Do not crack fuel gas cylinders due to the chance for the gas to ignite by friction, heating, or other ignition sources.
 Never crack hydrogen cylinders since the release of compressed hydrogen may ignite by itself.